simatic-ax/template-library/README.md

    1. Scope of the template on GitHub

       For GitHub it's important, that the scope is part of the name section.
-On GitHub, the name of your [GitHub organisation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) is also the scope.
+On GitHub, the name of your [GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) is also the scope.

-      If your organisation is `simatic-ax`, then the name section in the apax yml must look like:
+      If your organization is `simatic-ax`, then the name section in the apax yml must look like:

       ```yml
       name: "@simatic-ax/template-userspecific"
       ```

-   1. Set URL to GitHub registry
+   1. Define URL for the scope `@simatic-ax`

-      That the package registry for your scope (in this example it is `@simatic-ax`) is can be found, add the registries section to the apax.yml
+      Add the registries section to the apax.yml

       ```sh
       registries: